We are living in uncertain times.

 Increase your consumption of healthy fats like olive oil, avocado oil, coconut oil and wild caught fatty fish such as salmon and mackerel, and avoid vegetable oils such as soybean oil, safflower oil, sunflower oil, and canola oil.

-Click Here to learn more about the Live Streaming programs.
+Click Here to learn more about our Live Streaming programs.